A coronavirus update from CAMFED

-- Support our young women leaders, in their communities, to reach out to vulnerable children affected by school closures, providing basic necessities and ensuring they have the support to re-enrol when schools re-open.
+- Support our young women leaders, in their communities, to reach out to vulnerable children affected by school closures, providing mentorship and basic necessities, and ensuring they have the support to re-enrol when schools re-open.

 - Support a ramp-up of community initiatives, such as school feeding programs when schools re-open, recognizing that many children will have suffered a lack of basic nutrition

-- Identify and provide distance learning support, such as via community radio stations, and digital content - including our My Better World life skills curriculum - via mobile devices
+- Continue to privide learning support, such as via printed study packs, community radio stations, and digital content – including our My Better World life skills curriculum – via mobile devices

 - Provide grants and information to young women whose businesses are suffering to help them repay outstanding loans